apache/incubator-retired-gearpump-site/how-to-release.md

-# How to update http://gearpump.io website for a GearPump release
+# How to update http://gearpump.io website for a Gearpump release
+Gearpump

-This guide is for how to update http://gearpump.io website for a GearPump release.
+This guide is for how to update http://gearpump.io website for a Gearpump release.
-It is *NOT* for how to release GearPump itself.
+It is *NOT* for how to release Gearpump itself.

 ## Cleanup the old release documentation
 Directory `releases/latest` in this repository holds the release documentation